HrMav/Bank-Deposit-Machine-Learning-R/README.md

 Highlighting Risks and Opportunities: Identify potential risks and opportunities from the data and suggest action plans.

-To perform statistical analyses in R that align with your objectives, you would typically follow these steps:
+**To perform statistical analyses in R that align with objectives:**

 Understanding the Business Context
 Market Sizing and Scenario Analysis: Determine the potential market size for deposits and create scenarios based on different market conditions or customer segments.